 Jesus also said, “Let the little children come to me, and do not hinder them.”
 When we constantly rescue our kids from boredom and other unpleasantries, we hinder them from coming to their Savior.

 Why would they depend on Christ if we’re always saving them?
-Why would they rest in Him, if technology always provides a means of escape from harsh reality?
+Why would they rest in Him, if screen time always provides a means of escape from harsh reality?

 So let them be bored.
 Let them fail.
 And lead them to the One who can truly ease their burdens.